Review information about the newly implemented Pay-for-Performance Program.

 A health service must be medically necessary in order to be a covered service.
 Services listed as provided by a physician in this chapter may be provided by other health care professionals if the service is within the scope of their practice as defined in the Minnesota Statues.

-Drugs which are administered to a patient as part of a clinic or other outpatient visit should be billed to MHCP using the appropriate HCPCS code(s).
+Drugs that are administered to a patient as part of a clinic or other outpatient visit should be billed to MHCP using the appropriate HCPCS code(s).
 Do not bill drugs administered during an outpatient visit through the pharmacy POS system.
 MHCP does not allow brown-bagging or white-bagging of prescription drugs administered in an office setting.

 Pharmacies, including mail order pharmacies, who are providing the drugs for a clinic visit, should bill the clinic and not MHCP for the drugs dispensed.
 MHCP will make an exception only if a recipient has third-party liability and the third-party payer requires that the drugs be billed through the pharmacy benefit.